What is Jenkins? A Quick Guide for CI/CD with Jenkins

 In today fast paced world of software development, many organizations have been adopting DevOps practices by which they can innovate faster and also maintain the stability of their services.
 One of the practices of DevOps is continuous integration and continuous deployment (CI/CD) where multiple teams can collaborate to manage the life cycle of services.
 In these CI/CD pipelines teams can automate the repetitive tasks and accelerate the process at each stage like auto build of code, running test cases, scanning for code vulnerabilities, building docker images, and deploying to target environments.

-In this blog post, we will look at how to set up production-grade CI/CD pipelines with Jenkins and understand if Jenkins is the right tool for CD pipelines.
+In this blog post, we will look at how to set up production-grade CI/CD pipelines with Jenkins and understand if Jenkins is the right tool for setting up continuous deployment (CD) pipelines for Kubernetes.

 Continuous Integration and Continous Deployment (CI/CD)